The 100 best matches to see before you die

 Once upon a time, a small organization based in northeast Japan so perfected its intricate and high-flying take on the three-on-three match format that it birthed a genre unto itself called the Michinoku Pro Six-Man Tag.
 There was hardly a more cutting-edge act in the mid-’90s, and ECW, a small organization based in northeast U.S., looked to bolster the lineup of its pay-per-view premiere by importing six of the Michinoku Pro’s top performers, including Kaientai, who arrived in Blue World Order threads.
 What resulted was 15 minutes of nonstop, rapid-fire collisions, dives and triple-team maneuvers that simply haven’t been duplicated on pay-per-view since.
 Don’t blink. — JOHN CLAPP

-The sole Divas Match on this list displayed the incredible athleticism, strength and desire of two women with arguably the most impressive pedigrees in WWE.
-Natalya — WWE’s first third-generation Diva, granddaughter of Stu Hart, daughter of Jim "The Anvil" Neidhart, niece of Bret Hart — battled Charlotte — daughter of 16-time World Champion Ric Flair — with WWE Hall of Famers Bret and Ric at ringside.
+The first Women's Match on this list displayed the incredible athleticism, strength and desire of two women with arguably the most impressive pedigrees in WWE.
+Natalya — WWE’s first third-generation female Superstar, granddaughter of Stu Hart, daughter of Jim "The Anvil" Neidhart, niece of Bret Hart — battled Charlotte — daughter of 16-time World Champion Ric Flair — with WWE Hall of Famers Bret and Ric at ringside.

-Following submission attempt after submission attempt, including Sharpshooters and Figure-Four Leglocks by both Divas, the self-proclaimed "genetically superior" newcomer hit the Hart Dungeon-trained Diva with her vicious Bow Down to the Queen for the win.
+Following submission attempt after submission attempt, including Sharpshooters and Figure-Four Leglocks by both Superstars, the self-proclaimed "genetically superior" newcomer hit the Hart Dungeon-trained Superstar with her vicious Natural Selection for the win.
 In a display of true grace and sportsmanship, the competitors emotionally embraced after the unforgettable match.
-The athletic Charlotte captured the NXT Women’s Championship against a ring veteran, giving the WWE Universe a taste of what’s to come in the Divas Division. — KARA MEDALIS
+The athletic Charlotte captured the NXT Women’s Championship against a ring veteran, giving the WWE Universe a taste of what was to come in the Women's Division. — KARA MEDALIS

 Hulk Hogan vs. Andre the Giant – WWE Championship Match: WrestleMania III